flowyoga/data-analytics-power-bi-report/README.md

  - Total Customers by Category:  created using Products[Category] to filter the Total Customers measure.

 * Line Chart
  -  Total Customers by Month: displays Total Customers vs Dates.
 The Drill down feature is enabled up to Month level.
-There is also a trend line that forecasts the next 10 points/periods with a 95% confidence interval.
+There is also a trend line that forecasts the next 10 points with a 95% confidence interval.

 * Table
  - Top 20 Customers: displays the top 20 customers by revenue.
 Data bars are enabled in Revenue column.